 Getting in touch with other people, helping them, and establishing positivity are important steps in learning resilience.
 In Harvard’s Positive Psychology 1504 course, professor Tal Ben-Shahar goes in-depth on the subject of resilience in positive psychology.

-It’s not simple, but it gets easier with practice.
+All in all, attaining resilience is not simple, but it gets easier with practice.
 So how do we encourage personal mindsets that influence our daily lives for the better?

 Developing a Mindset That Fosters Success